Goal of Search with Splunk

 The results from each command are passed as input to the next command.

 If you have ever used a Linux shell such as bash.

 The next command, top, returns the most common values of the specified fields.
 By default, top returns the top 10 most common values for the specified field, in descending order (thank you, David Letterman).
-In this case, the specified field is user, so top returns the users that appear most often in syslog events that contain the term ERROR.
-The output of top is a table of 3 columns (user, count, and percent), with 10 rows of values.
+In this case, the specified field is used, so the top returns the users that appear most often in Syslog events that contain the term ERROR.
+The output of the top is a table of 3 columns (user, count, and percent), with 10 rows of values.

 It’s also important to understand that the output of the top command becomes the input to the next command after the pipe.
-In this sense, top has transformed the search results to a smaller set of values.
+In this sense, the top has transformed the search results into a smaller set of values.

 Fields – percent

 The second command, fields, with an argument of – percent, tells Splunk to remove the percent column from the output of the top command.

 The search command is the workhorse of Splunk.
 It’s one of the simplest and most powerful commands.
 It’s such a basic command that you don’t even need to type it anywhere before the first pipe, because it is invoked implicitly at the head of a search, retrieving events from the indexes on disk.